-Los Angeles-based Paul Frederick is a composer, third generation saxophone/clarinet player, and prominent bandleader who regularly performs all over the country with his band, Big Lucky.
+Los Angeles-based Paul Frederick is a composer, third generation saxophone/clarinet player, and prominent bandleader who regularly performs all over the country with his band, Big Lucky and several other bands.

 Recently, he was commissioned by a major music library Megatrax to write, arrange, and produce an anthology of music from the 1920's and 1930's that features both original compositions and classic songs.
 The sessions produced two Big Lucky Hot Jazz albums of music that are now available on iTunes and Spotify.
-His previous album, "Venture Capital Follies of 1929,” showcases a twenty-piece orchestra playing vintage songs from the Prohibition era.
-He composed two cool Jazz music library albums for Megatrax.
-The track "New York Skyline" was just nominated at PMC Mark Awards 2017 for best Jazz song.
-Currently composing and recording new lounge album for A-List Music in 2018.
+His previous album, "Venture Capital Follies of 1929,” showcases a twenty- piece orchestra playing vintage songs from the Prohibition era.
+He composed two cool Jazz music albums for Megatrax.
+The track "New York Skyline" was nominated at PMC Mark Awards 2017 for best Jazz song.
+Currently composing and recording new lounge album for A-List Music in 2019.

 Published by Warner Bros./Alfred Music Publishing, he has composed music for many film, television, industrials, commercials, documentary productions, and the concert hall.
-His music and saxophone can be heard on TNT "The Last Ship," "Dancing With The Stars," '"Melrose Place," the Emmy-nominated TV movie, "Laughter on the 23rd Floor;" the "VH1: Behind the Music" series, "Biography: The Ethel Merman Story;" the feature film "Slap Her, She’s French;" “Long Lost Love;” “Baja Run;” and "Cowboy Up (Inside The Extreme World Of Bull Riding).”
+His music and saxophone can be heard on NBC "Chicago PD", TNT "The Last Ship," "Dancing With The Stars," “Full Frontal with Samantha Bee,” Disney's "Soy Luna", '"Melrose Place," the Emmy-nominated TV movie, "Laughter on the 23rd Floor;" the "VH1: Behind the Music" series, "Biography: The Ethel Merman Story;" the feature film "Slap Her, She’s French;" “Long Lost Love;” “Baja Run;” and "Cowboy Up (Inside The Extreme World Of Bull Riding).”

-Additionally, he performed music for HBO's hit shows, "Curb Your Enthusiasm" and "Entourage."
+Additionally, he performed music on and off camera for HBO's hit shows, "Curb Your Enthusiasm", "Entourage" and The CW's hit show “Jane The Virgin.”
 Movie fans can also hear his sax work on the 30th anniversary "Blade Runner" soundtrack.

 Paul began his scoring career working on the TV show "Babylon 5."
 From there, he worked on a variety of movies-of-the-week and pilots for Christopher Franke of the legendary band, Tangerine Dream.